-Turn east on County Road 30 and stay on the coned shoulder for just over a mile as the road traces the shore of Donath Lake (18 MI), then turns south on Lemay Ave to connect to the City of Loveland’s Recreational Path heading east into Boyd Lake State Park (19 MI).
+Turn west on County Road 30 and stay on the coned shoulder for just over a mile as the road traces the shore of Donath Lake (18 MI), then turns south on Lemay Ave to connect to the City of Loveland’s Recreational Path heading east into Boyd Lake State Park (19 MI).

 Turn south and follow the Loveland Recreational Path, enjoying the beautiful fall colors as the course meanders along the shores of Boyd Lake and through the park campgrounds (20, 21, 22, 23, 24 MI).
 The trail exits the park continuing south through the Allendale Park neighborhood to the Eisenhower Boulevard (Hwy 34) underpass heading for the finish in the heart of downtown Loveland.

 Your final two miles will follow the Loveland-Greeley Canal through town, crossing Boise Ave (25 MI) at street level and taking the Madison Ave underpass to the Rec Path exit and the homestretch west onto 7th Avenue.
 Hit the 26 MI mark right at the left turn onto Adams Street, where you’ll see the finish line 3 blocks ahead.
 Cross 4th Avenue into the Library parking lot and cross the finish before enjoying the post-race party at the Foote Lagoon.

 This is a road/paved race.
-The Long View Half Marathon starts on Fossil Creek Parkway, immediately west of Fossil Creek Park.
-After 0.2mi, the course takes a left turn into Fossil Creek Park, followed by a right turn 0.1mi later onto the Fossil Creek Bike Path by Lake Pavilion #2, and follows the trail around the western and southern sides of the park.
+The Long View Half Marathon starts on the east side of Fossil Creek Park, on the oval near the central pavilion.
+It traces the eastern and northern halves of the oval, heading NW, then continues west to connect with the Fossil Creek Bike Path by Lake Pavilion #2, and follows the trail around the western and southern sides of the park.
 The course crosses under Lemay Avenue via the trail’s underpass (1 MI) and then heads south for just under a mile on the east lane of northbound Lemay Ave.
 Take a left on the Front Range Bike Path paralleling Trilby Ave to the underpass that turns south under Trilby towards Carpenter Road (2 MI).
 An eastern turn alongside Carpenter (3 MI) for a third of a mile then connects to the Front Range Bike Path’s second section, again heading south towards County Road 30 (4 MI).